Our COVID-19 Response

-The minimum roof slope for Stramit Monoclad® Roof and Wall Cladding is 2 degrees (1 in 30)
+The minimum roof slope for Stramit Monoclad® Roof and Wall Cladding is 2 degrees.

-The spans shown below take account of normal foot traffic and wind resistance including local pressure zone effects.
-Pressures are based on AS4055 or AS1170.2 .
+The spans shown below take account of 'normal' foot traffic and wind resistance including local pressure zone effects.
+Pressures are based on AS4055 or AS/NZS1170.2 .

 All metal roof sheeting is subject to thermal expansion and, where there is a temperature difference between the sheeting and the structure, this needs to be accommodated.
 The colour of the sheeting will affect the amount of thermal expansion, and whether the sheet is flat or curved will affect its ability to resist without problems.

 Larger roof run lengths on a single plane support structure can be readily constructed using the MonoLap® Roof Lap Joint System.

 Monoclad® Roof and Wall Cladding has excellent water-carrying capacity enabling roof slopes to be as low as 2° for many applications.
 Roof run lengths are the combined lengths of all roof elements contributing to a single pan drainage path.
 This can include the roof length upstream of a roof penetration that concentrates flow into other pans.

 The table below gives slopes for 100 year return period rainfall intensity.

 Derived from testing, the following tables give the wind load resistance for both serviceability and strength limit states.